How to help your supply teachers to be even better

 9. Brief the TA the day before

-If you know the plan, then share it with the TA the day before.
+If you know the plan, share it with the TA the day before.
 TAs play a key role in the day being successful.
-Informed TAs see round corners – for example getting the glockenspiels from the music cupboard on their way to class.
+Informed TAs see round corners – for example collecting the glockenspiels on their way to class.
 TAs are precious on any day – but they are extra-precious on supply days.
 The more informed they are, the better.

-Supply teachers need to ask questions about routines and rules, so tell them who’ll give them a reliable and concise answer.
+During the day, supply teachers need to ask questions about routines, so say who’ll give them a reliable and concise answer.

-11. Provide rules for toilet, water bottles and sharpening pencils
+11. Share your expectations for toilet, water bottles and sharpening pencils

-The supply teacher won’t know who has kidney issues or poor bladder control.
+The supply teacher does not know who has poor bladder control.

 These off-task behaviours are often seen in SEND pupils more than non-SEND.
-Our SEND pupils are precisely the pupils we want to close the gap.
-So, it’s doubly important to share your rules.
+If we want SEND pupils to make accelerated progress, it’s especially important to share your rules.

 12. Provide a seating plan